-Program Extension Regulations for
+Program Extension Regulations

 Employment is generally not a valid reason for extension of stay.

-FOR STUDENTS IN F-1 STATUS
+PROGRAM EXTENSION REGULATIONS FOR STUDENTS IN F-1 OR J-1 STATUS

 There is no fee to apply for a program extension, and no "waiting period" to hear from the USCIS once the necessary paperwork is submitted.
 The Office of International Student & Scholar Services will approve all program extension requests allowable by USCIS regulations, and notify USCIS of your new completion date.